Universal Time

-where Tu = (Julian UT1 date - 2451545.0).
+where Tu = (Julian UT1 date − 2451545.0).

 History

 Prior to the introduction of standard time, each municipality throughout the clock-using world set its official clock, if it had one, according to the local position of the Sun (see solar time).
-This served adequately until the introduction of rail travel in Britain, which made it possible to travel fast enough over long distances to require continuous re-setting of timepieces as a train progressed in its daily run through several towns.
-Starting in 1847, Britain established Greenwich Mean Time, the mean solar time on the Prime Meridian at Greenwich, England, to solve this problem: all clocks in Britain were set to this time regardless of local solar noon.
-Using telescopes, GMT was calibrated to the mean solar time at the Royal Observatory, Greenwich in the UK.
+This served adequately until the introduction of rail travel in Britain, which made it possible to travel fast enough over sufficiently long distances as to require continuous re-setting of timepieces as a train progressed in its daily run through several towns.
+Starting in 1847, Britain established Greenwich Mean Time, the mean solar time at Greenwich, England, to solve this problem: all clocks in Great Britain were set to this time regardless of local solar noon.
+Using telescopes, GMT was calibrated to the mean solar time at the prime meridian through the Royal Observatory, Greenwich.
 Chronometers or telegraphy were used to synchronize these clocks.

 As international commerce increased, the need for an international standard of time measurement emerged.
 Several authors proposed a "universal" or "cosmic" time (see Time zone § Worldwide time zones).
 The development of Universal Time began at the International Meridian Conference.
 At the end of this conference, on 22 October 1884, the recommended base reference for world time, the "universal day", was announced to be the local mean solar time at the Royal Observatory in Greenwich, counted from 0 hours at Greenwich mean midnight.
 This agreed with the civil Greenwich Mean Time used on the island of Great Britain since 1847.
 In contrast, astronomical GMT began at mean noon, i.e. astronomical day X began at noon of civil day X. The purpose of this was to keep one night's observations under one date.
 The civil system was adopted as of 0 hours (civil) 1 January 1925.
 Nautical GMT began 24 hours before astronomical GMT, at least until 1805 in the Royal Navy, but persisted much later elsewhere because it was mentioned at the 1884 conference.
 Greenwich was chosen because by 1884 two-thirds of all nautical charts and maps already used it as their prime meridian.

 During the period between 1848 and 1972, all of the major countries adopted time zones based on the Greenwich meridian.